dsferruzza/conf-declarative-configuration-with-nixos/presentation.md

 # Back to the problem

-I want to be able to create staging environments
+I want to be able to create staging environments:

 - quickly
 - easily